 Learning the Way of Jesus and Growing in Love

 We enjoy a range of Sunday worship and midweek activities for people of all ages and backgrounds.
 We run parenting, marriage and Alpha courses, help people out of debt through our Christians Against Poverty centre, advocate for affordable housing and other important issues through our partnership with Citizens UK and support the Forest Churches Emergency Night Shelter.

 Our ancient building is the historic parish church of Walthamstow.
 People have worshipped here for nearly a thousand years – a great tradition we carry on and the heart of all we do.
 We meet on Sundays (8am and 10.30am) and Wednesdays (7.30pm).

-All we do celebrates and explores life in response to God’s love.
+As a church, we celebrate and explore life in response to God’s love.
 We believe Jesus offers real hope for our world, and whilst we don’t get everything right, we want to contribute to the good of all in our community in the way of Jesus.

 Sunday Worship at St Mary’s